Extender92/Monopoly/README.md

 ---

-This project is a fork of [CodeCraftersMR/CCMR-Monopoly](https://github.com/CodeCraftersMR/CCMR-Monopoly), and is moved here, I was the developer there and now continue to develop it here
+This project is a fork of [CodeCraftersMR/CCMR-Monopoly](https://github.com/CodeCraftersMR/CCMR-Monopoly), and is moved here, I was the developer there and now continue to develop it here.